Skip to content

 Default Values

-Parameters without a default are required.
+In shortform input definitions, parameters without a default are required.
 Parameters with default: null or default: "" are optional.
+In current workflow YAML loading, longform entries that omit default are treated like default: null; prefer shortform for required workflow inputs.

 Default values preserve their native Python types from YAML parsing — 3 stays an int, true stays a bool, and "text" stays a str.
 This means downstream steps receive properly typed defaults without needing explicit conversion.